About Us Company History

 - In 1995 Shepherd Offshore bought Metnor Scaffolding Ltd, resulting in an expanded service proposition and the employment of hundreds of personnel at Amec – across jobs such as Marathon, Conoco Philips, Judy Joanne and even at the Ministry of Defence at Rosyth.

 - In 1996, Bruce Shepherd and Shepherd Offshore played a key role in attracting Gordon Chapman, the Chairman of Wellstream, to Newcastle.
 Following a meeting in Panama, Wellstream agreed a strategy of locating and building a flowline manufacturing centre at the Offshore Technology Park on the River Tyne.
-The factory was built, with a production capacity of up to 240 kilometers of pipeline each year, all of which could be made in Walker, Newcastle.
+The factory was built, with a production capacity of up to 240 kilometres of pipeline each year, all of which could be made in Walker, Newcastle.
 Bruce Shepherd announced that he was “proud to confirm the commitment of Wellstream to establish a major manufacturing base supported by Shepherd Offshore”.

 - In 1999, the Offshore Technology Park saw the Construction & Redevelopment of the South Quay.
 Over 200m of quay frontage and adjacent storage area was constructed, adding significant capacity for Shepherd Offshore’s clientele.